Workspace Community Fund

 Grants of up to £250 are available to community and voluntary groups from the old Magherafelt District Council area

 Please note that community and voluntary groups can only be awarded one grant in any 12 month period.
-For returning applicants the level of acknowledgement of previous grants in marketing materials, publications, social media channels and a group’s website will be taken into consideration when assessing future applications.
+For returning applicants the level of acknowledgement of previous grants in marketing materials, publications, newspaper articles, social media channels and a group’s website will be taken into consideration when assessing future applications.

 What the fund supports